 All services provided by the Law Offices of Alan J. Rich, LLC

 We are proud of our history of successfully standing up for the rights of our clients and getting results.
-We've even successfully fought to strengthen laws to stop large bully firms from "working the system" to wear down the "little guy."
-Our precedent setting cases have been cited hundreds of times by courts and other lawyers.
+We've even successfully litigated cases to stop large bullying law firms from "working the system" to wear down the "little guy."
+Our precedent setting trial and appellate cases have been cited hundreds of times by courts and other lawyers.
 We bring the same zeal to every case and every assignment.
 Many of our cases have been featured in national media, law journals and professional journals.
-Attorney Rich began his career working for, and learning from, a couple the legal giants of their era, Harry Lipsig, who the NY Times referred to as the "King of Torts" and Joe Kelner, known for taking on some of the toughest defendants in the country.
-Here are just a few samples of successful cases where the Rich Law Firm has represented plaintiffs at trial and on appeal.
+Attorney Rich began his career working for, and learning from, a couple the legal giants of their era, Harry Lipsig, who the NY Times referred to as the "King of Torts" and Joe Kelner, known for successfully fighting some of the toughest defendants in the country.
+Here are just a few samples of successful cases where the Rich Law Firm has represented plaintiffs at trial and on appeal for over 30 years in injury, discrimination, employment and disability rights cases.
 Hyperlinks are to reported opinions and to media accounts.
-Also, Rich's language skills in Spanish, French and American Sign Language have enabled him to communicate effectively and directly with clients who used these languages.
+Also, Rich's language skills in Spanish, French and American Sign Language have enabled him to better represent these clients from the beginning up through trial.
+He has been featured on numerous networks as a legal expert and to discuss his cases.

 ● Loeffler v.
 Staten Island Univ.
 Hosp., 582 F. 3d 268 (2d Cir.
-2009); U.S. Court of Appeals for the Second Circuit reversed District Court’s dismissal of negligence and civil rights actions under federal, state and city laws for damages by deaf patient, deaf wife and their minor children with normal hearing where parents were denied rights to sign language interpreters and the hospital compelled minor children to interpret for their deaf parents, even following deaf father’s stroke.
-Case settled for undisclosed amount that parties agreed could be described as a seven-figure amount.
+2009); U.S. Court of Appeals for the Second Circuit reversed District Court’s dismissal of negligence and civil rights actions under federal, New York state and city laws for damages by a deaf patient, his deaf wife and their minor children with normal hearing.
+The deaf parents were denied the right to sign language interpreters and the hospital compelled minor children to interpret for their deaf parents, even following their deaf father’s stroke.
+Case settled for an amount the parties agreed to publicly disclose as a seven-figure amount.
+This was a ground breaking precedent--the first time the Second Circuit appeals Court held that the New York City Human Rights Law "must be reviewed independently from and 'more liberally' than their federal and state counterparts."

 ● See also, analysis of Loeffler case jurisprudence in Univ.
 Of Chicago Law Review article, “Revitalizing the Law That Preceded the Movement: Associational Discrimination and the Rehabilitation Act of 1973,” Chamusco B., 84 U. Chi.
 L. Rev. 1285 (2017), SI Advance, Oct.
 16, 2009.

 ● Delano-Pyle v.
 Victoria County, Texas, 302 F.3d 567 (5th Cir.
-2002) US Court of Appeals for the Fifth Circuit upheld federal jury verdict in US District Court, Southern District of Texas, finding wrongful arrest and imprisonment in violation of plaintiff’s civil rights by Victoria County Sheriff who administered oral field sobriety test to deaf driver suspected of intoxication.
+2002) US Court of Appeals for the Fifth Circuit upheld Rich's trial verdict in US District Court, Southern District of Texas, finding civil rights violations resulting in wrongful arrest and imprisonment of a deaf driver suspected of intoxication.
+The jury found that the Victoria County Sheriff observed that the deaf Plaintiff could not hear his instructions but administered an oral field sobriety test anyway.
 Houston Chronicle, July 30, 2000.

 ● Green v.
 Tyson, (Sup.
 Ct., NY Cty., Ind.
-16850/1989), successful assault and battery suit & trial on behalf of world ranked contender Mitch "Blood" Green against former heavyweight boxing champion, Mike Tyson arising in street fight that related back to dispute regarding their prior professional boxing contest, a 12 round decision in Tyson's favor at Madison Square Garden.
+16850/1989), successful assault and battery trial verdict on behalf of world-ranked boxing contender Mitch "Blood" Green against former heavyweight boxing champion, Mike Tyson, arising from a Harlem street fight about a dispute about a pay disparity in their prior boxing match at Madison Square Garden that resulted in a 12 round decision for Tyson .
 NY Daily News, Sep.
-30, 1997, Boxing Hall of Fame Media Clips-Youtube.
+30, 1997.

 Litigation That Moves the Mark